patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 * **fullName:** <br>Ths user's full name
 * **role:** <br>The user's role, ie "manager", "data-entry", "maintenance", etc. (the user's role will define exactly what, in the API the user has access to.
 For our example we will not be using this field, as every user will have access to all vehicles)

-Below this, you should note that there are 4 exported functions:
+Below this, you should note that there are 3 exported functions:
 * **connect():** <br>This function simply ensures that we can connect to the DB and if successful, assign the "User" object as a "User" model, using the "users" collection (specified by userSchema).
 * **registerUser(userData):** <br>Ensures that the provided passwords match and that the user name is not already taken.
 If this is so, add the user to the system.
 * **checkUser(userData):** <br>This function ensures that the user specified by "userData" is in the system and has the correct password (used for logging in)

-Lastly, before we can move on to test the application (below), we must update our "server.js" to "connect" to our user service, before we start the server, ie:
+Lastly, before we can move on to test the application (below) we must update our "server.js" to "connect" to our user service before we start the server, ie:

 ```
-dataService.connect().then(()=>{
+userService.connect().then(()=>{
     app.listen(HTTP_PORT, ()=>{console.log("API listening on: " + HTTP_PORT)});
 })
 .catch((err)=>{